h-y-vivien/CA-2-Project/README.md

 The process is described in [Feature Extraction and Data Cleaning](https://github.com/h-y-vivien/CA-2-Project/blob/main/Feature%20Extraction%20and%20Data%20Cleaning.ipynb)

-When the counts of adjectives in each listing were created, the txt files by were used:
+When the counts of adjectives in each listing were created, the following txt files were used:

 - [english-adjectives.txt](https://gist.github.com/hugsy/8910dc78d208e40de42deb29e62df913) by [hugsy](https://gist.github.com/hugsy)
 - [Positive-Adjective-List.txt](https://gist.github.com/Xeoncross/5381806b18de1f395187) by [Xeoncross](https://gist.github.com/Xeoncross)

+To run the Feature

 #### Data Analysis
 The data analysis part is split into 3 different notebooks.
 Each notebook displays the individual data analysis conducted on the dataset.